Red Cross reveals that children held in northeast Syria prisons | Law-Order

 Red Cross reveals that children held in northeast Syria prisons

 Hundreds of children are incarcerated in adult prisons in northeastern Syria, the International Committee of the Red Cross (ICRC) said on Wednesday, disclosing their plight as inmates for the first time.
-The children, mostly boys, have been removed to prisons from al-Hol, a desert camp run by Syrian Kurdish forces for 60,000 people from more than 60 countries associated with Islamic State (IS) fighters, the aid agency said.
+The children, mostly boys, have been removed to prisons from al-Hol, a desert camp run by Syrian Kurdish forces for 60,000 people from more than 60 countries, the aid agency said.

 The ICRC made 36 visits to places of detention across Syria last year, the only agency with such access.
 It requires private talks with inmates on their treatment and conditions, but its confidential findings are shared only with the authorities.
 It has access to some places of detention in northeast Syria - a Syrian Kurdish-controlled area - a spokeswoman said, declining to give details.